rebelsky/csc207c/_readings/github.md

     $ ls
     github	github.pub

 12\.
 If you named your key anything other than `id_rsa`, you'll need to update the `config` file.
 Add the following lines.
-(You may not have a `config` file, in which case these will be the only lines in the file.)
+(You may not have a `config` file, in which case you will have to create the file and then these will be the only lines in the file.)

     Host github.com
         HostName github.com